Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 #### Heterogeneous Assign

-The semantics of the method Assign() has been changed in comparison to TCollection.
-In NCollection classes the method Assign() is virtual and it receives the object of the abstract BaseCollection class (see the previous section).
-Therefore this method can be used to assign any collection type to any other if only these collections are instantiated on the same ItemType.
+The semantics of the method *Assign()* has been changed in comparison to *TCollection*.
+In *NCollection* classes the method *Assign()* is virtual and it receives the object of the abstract *BaseCollection* class (see the previous section).
+Therefore this method can be used to assign any collection type to any other if only these collections are instantiated on the same *ItemType*.

-For example, conversion of Map into Array1 is performed like this:
+For example, conversion of *Map* into *Array1* is performed like this:

 ~~~~~
 #include <NCollection_Map.hxx>